 10. Play the long game.
 Both in the acquisition and possession – meaning you should be willing to lose out on a few properties and keep trying while anticipating keeping the home you buy for 5-10 years to maximize your investment.
 I personally believe in ‘Real Estate Karma’ – that we all get the home that is right for us eventually.
 Sometimes you just have to live somewhere awhile to really understand how some small improvements can really enhance the value, functionality and your quality of life.

-Hopefully this is helpful as a starting point for you to prepare yourself to transform yourself from a City Mouse to a Country (Suburban?)
+Hopefully this is helpful as a starting point for you to prepare yourself to transform yourself from a City Mouse to a Country (Semi-Rural/Ex-urban?)
 Mouse.
 Through patience, persistence and the help of others you can make this dream a reality.
 Let me know if I can be of assistance.